GreatSymphonia/pnp-server/pnp/README.md

 ## How to use

 ### IOS-XE Images
-Place the IOS-XE images on a HTTP server where the new device can download them.
+Place the IOS-XE images on a HTTP server where the new devices can download them.

 ### Configuration files
-Create for ach device a configuration file named SERIALNUMBER.cfg. i.e.: `FCZ094210DS.cfg`.
+Create for each device a configuration file named SERIALNUMBER.cfg. i.e.: `FCZ094210DS.cfg`.
 Place the configuration files also on an HTTP server so the new devices can download them.

 **Hint**: you can use different HTTP servers for the images and the configuration files

 **Note**: the PnP server runs on HTTP.
-So there is no encryption for the configuration files as the are dwonloaded by the new devices.
+So there is no encryption for the configuration files as the are downloaded by the new devices.

 ### Install the PnP server: